 1. The Perfect Santa Monica Day

-First of all, we like to start our day with a 5-mile beach/boardwalk run, rollerblade or bike ride.
+First of all, we like to start our day with a 5-mile beach/boardwalk run, rollerblade, walk, or bike ride.
 After our run, we usually stop at the park by the pier for a bit of climbing and aerial rings.
-On our walk home, we grab a latte and maybe even breakfast at Amelia’s on Main Street.
-Back home to work for a couple of hours and have lunch.
-In the afternoon, we might visit the library, swim at the YMCA or meet up with friends.
-In the evening, we may do a jujitsu or parkour class, or visit Bergamot Station, or take in some Irish fiddle at Finn McCools.
+On our walk home, we grab a latte and maybe even breakfast on Main Street.
+Then we return home to work for a couple of hours and have lunch.
+In the afternoon, we might visit the library, go for a hike, swim at the YMCA or meet up with friends.
+In the evening, we may do a jujitsu or parkour class, or visit Bergamot Station, or take in some Irish fiddle at Jameson’s Irish Pub.
 Whatever we do, our evening will likely include food and friends!

 On certain days, we’ll stop by Pacific Park and enjoy a few rides on the Sea Dragon, the West Coaster or the Ferris wheel because that view never gets old.
-This is not only a fun thing to do in Los Angeles with older kids, it’s great fun with younger kids too.
+If you like surfing, ZJ’s boarding house on Main street is where to visit for lessons.
+This is not only a fun thing to do with older kids, or smaller kids, it’s fun for adults.

-The Broad is LA’s newest contemporary art museum and is home to the Eli and Edythe Broad collection.
-The Broads have a wonderful collection of playful, contemporary art that will interest and engage even the most reluctant child museum goer (Jasper John, Basquiat, Jeff Koons, Barbara Kruger, Takashi Murakami +more).
+The Broad contemporary art museum is home to the Eli and Edythe Broad art collection.
+The Broads have a wonderful collection of playful, contemporary art that will interest and engage even the most reluctant museum goer (Jasper John, Basquiat, Jeff Koons, Barbara Kruger, Takashi Murakami +more).
 Entrance is free.
 While you’re in the area, you can also visit MOCA for a complete contemporary art afternoon.

 LACMA is one of my favorite museums and my kids have always enjoyed the visits, which cannot be said of all art museums.
-LACMA has a very generous entrance program and waives the cost of entry for those under 17.
+LACMA has a very generous entrance program and especially for those under 17.

-The Getty Villa in Malibu was constructed to give visitors a feel of Roman in the 1st century.
+The Getty Villa in Malibu was constructed to give visitors the feel of an ancient Roman villa in the 1st century.
 The Roman country house feel is the perfect backdrop for the Greek and Roman Antiquities housed within the museum.
 I always make time for lunch in the museum cafés and I recall enjoying a delightful and relaxing lunch at Getty Villa on my last visit.
 Entrance is free.
 Tickets must be booked in advance.

 3. Beaches and Sports

-LA’s beaches are of course great for surfing and sandcastles + there are also fun activities just off the beach like: parking lot hockey, parkour, yoga, volleyball, rollerblading, skateboarding and chess.
+LA’s beaches are of course great for surfing and sandcastles plus there are also fun activities just off the beach to watch or do like parkour, parking lot hockey, yoga, volleyball, rollerblading, skateboarding, biking, and chess.

 4. The Famous Food Spots of LA

 Our daughter recently let me know that she’s looking forward to visiting cool restaurants when we return to LA.
 You can imagine how thrilled I was!
 We have always dined out with our two, but there were a few years where it was mostly for training and didn’t bring us much joy.
-I’m truly looking forward to enjoying meals out in Los Angeles with older kids!
-I’m so looking forward to revisiting old haunts and finding new favorites with our kids.
+I’m truly looking forward to enjoying meals out in Beverly Hills and Santa Monica with our older teens.
+A site like Trip Advisor will be your best bet for finding exactly what kind of restaurant you’re looking to visit.

 5. Hiking and Views